sulrich/docker-tacplus/README.md

 minimal build and implementation of the tac_plus server from [marc huber](https://www.pro-bono-publico.de/projects/).

-uses a container for bulding the binaries and then copies these to a target container with the misc. additional elements.
+this uses a container for bulding the binaries and then copies these to a target container with the various additional elements.

 ## notable files